 It’s free.
 Tableau is a premium experience for a premium price.
 Power BI is a very good experience at a more affordable price.
 It’s the Microsoft way.
 You can go download Power BI Desktop for free right now.
 If you want to upgrade to Power BI Pro, then it’s $9.99 per user per month.

 Certification paths.
 Most Microsoft products or services have certification paths.
 Power BI is no different.
 As a business analyst, it’s nice to have something concrete on your resume that validates your knowledge.
-For Power BI, that’s the MCSA: Business Intelligence certification.
+For Power BI, that’s the Microsoft Certified: Data Analyst certification.

 Why start with Power BI?

 If you’re dabbling in data analysis for the first time (as a PC user), Power BI should be your first analysis software.
 The price tag and functionality of Power BI is compelling for an aspiring data analyst.